 Mary C. Haddad, M. A., President

 Mary C. Haddad is President and Co-founder of the Louis and Mary Haddad Foundation.
-She currently serves on the boards of The Suffolk Foundation (Vice-president and also Chairing the Distribution Committee), the Suffolk Foundation's Women's Impact Fund (Chair), and Chesapeake Bay Academy (Governance and Nominating Committee).
-Mary is an active member of Oakland Christian United Church of Christ in Suffolk, Virginia.
+She currently serves on the boards of The Suffolk Foundation (Vice-president and also Chairing the Distribution Committee), the Suffolk Foundation's Women's Impact Fund (Chair), Chesapeake Bay Academy (Governance and Nominating Committee) and Oakland Christian United Church of Christ's Strategic Planning Committee (Chair) .
+Oakland Christian United Church of Christ is located in Suffolk, Virginia.
 Mary has held the offices of Secretary, Chair of Academic Affairs and Chair of Outstanding Faculty Awards of the State Council of Higher Education for Virginia (SCHEV).
 Mrs. Haddad has served as Vice-rector and Chair of Academic Affairs at Old Dominion University Board of Visitors, Secretary of Virginia's Family & Children’s Trust Fund, Chair of Academic Affairs at Virginia Wesleyan University, and on the Virginia Governor’s Task Force on Cervical Cancer.
-She worked for years on the boards of WHRO Stations, and ODU's Women's Initiative Network (mentoring program) She has been the General Coordinator of an award-winning community-built playground (Fun Forest in Chesapeake, Virginia), chaired the Norfolk/Virginia Beach American Heart Association, and co-chaired both the Heart Ball and the Children’s Hospital Ball.
+She worked for years on the boards of WHRO Stations, and ODU's Women's Initiative Network (mentoring program).
+She has been the General Coordinator of an award-winning community-built playground (Fun Forest in Chesapeake, Virginia), chaired the Norfolk/Virginia Beach American Heart Association, and co-chaired both the Heart Ball (twice) and the Children’s Hospital Ball.
 Prior to dedicating her career strictly to volunteer and philanthropic work, Mary had been a Senior Marketing Representative at Armada Hoffler and Vice-president at the Virginia Design and Art Center.
 Mrs. Haddad graduated from Hampton University, summa cum laude, in 2009.
 She graduated from Gonzaga University earning a Master's Degree (M.A.) in Organizational Leadership with a certification in Servant Leadership in 2014 with a 4.0 GPA on a 4.0 scale.

 Awards include Local Hero from Bank of America, Humanitarian from National Committee for Community and Justice, Safe Harbor from Programs and Places for Children, Woman of the Year from Hampton Roads Youth Center, Volunteer Achievement Honorary from Volunteer Hampton Roads, Chairman’s Award from Hampton Roads Chamber of Commerce, Volunteer and Community Service Award from Outstanding Professional Women of Hampton Roads, and others.